epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ## Examples

 All the examples have the same basic structure.
-A table shows
+The tables shows, side by side,

  - how the field looks like in the `values.yaml` of the underlying service,
  - how the field is specified in the custom service, and
  - how it is addressed by the user via `--chart-value`.

-side by side.

 ### Basic map, simple value